 Today is free for you to explore the geothermal wonderland of Rotorua.
-Why not take a guided tour of Te Puia and the Maori Arts & Crafts Institute to see roaring geysers and boiling mud pools; perhaps visit Rainbow Springs Kiwi Wildlife Park or the Agrodome Leisure Park, famous for its entertaining sheep show.
-In the afternoon, you may want to take a ride on the gondola for magnificent views or relax in the Polynesian Spa with its natural hot spring pools.
-This evening attend a traditional Maori Hangi meal and Cultural Show set in a replica Maori village.
+Try a guided tour of Te Puia and the Maori Arts & Crafts Institute to see roaring geysers and boiling mud pools.
+In the afternoon, you may want to take a ride on the gondola or relax in the Polynesian Spa.
+This evening perhaps attend a traditional Maori Hangi meal and Cultural Show in a replica Maori village.

 Day 7 : Wellington

 Board the Interislander ferry with your motorhome and relax as you set sail for the Marlborough Sound.
-Enjoy the views as you travel through en route to Picton.
+Enjoy the views en route to Picton.
 Disembark and drive the 200 km to the spectacular Abel Tasman National Park.
 (Costs vary and we recommend you book early to ensure availability).
 Spend the next day exploring Abel Tasman National Park, renowned for its world-famous coastal walking track, golden sandy beaches, granite cliffs and mild climate.
 Explore by kayak and see Split Apple Rock or hike the coastal path and return by water taxi.

 Day 11 : Fox Glacier

-Today is free for you to relax and enjoy the scenery or participate in the many activities available in this glacial wonderland.
-In Glacier Country, it takes a while to make a West Coast ice cube - about 10,000 years or so.
-The Franz Josef and Fox Glaciers are among the most accessible glaciers in the world and Glacier Country offers a wealth of adventure activities.
-Take a guided glacier hike, ride a quad bike, fly in a helicopter or sightseeing plane or even do a tandem sky dive.
-Wildlife attractions include the kiwi breeding programme in Franz Josef, the White Heron Sanctuary in Whataroa and kiwi in the wild at Okarito.
-After your busy day, soak in lovely hot pools.
+Today is free for you to enjoy the scenery or participate in the many activities available in this glacial wonderland.
+The Franz Josef and Fox Glaciers offer a wealth of adventure activities.
+In the evening, soak in lovely hot pools.
 Lake Matheson near Fox Glacier provides stunning reflections and views of Aoraki/Mt Cook.

 Follow the Haast River along sweeping valleys and peaks either side towards Queenstown.
-Idyllically located on the shores of Lake Wakitipu, Queenstown is the the country’s adrenaline capital but also offers plenty of more relaxing ways to enjoy the stunning scenery.
-Take an exhilarating jet boat ride, take the gondola up to Bob’s Peak for the views and head down by luge (you can always take the gondola back down!).
+Idyllically located on the shores of Lake Wakatipu, Queenstown is the country’s adrenaline capital but also offers relaxing ways to enjoy the stunning scenery.
+Take an exhilarating jet boat ride or take the gondola up to Bob’s Peak for the views.

-Start early for the long drive to Milford Sound, but the views are worth it.
-Nestled in the Fiordland National Park and described by Rudyard Kipling as the ‘eighth wonder of the world’, Milford Sound was carved by glaciers during the ice ages.
-Breathtaking in any weather, the fiord’s cliffs rise vertically from the dark waters, mountain peaks scrape the sky and waterfalls cascade downwards from as high as 1000 metres.
-One of the best ways to explore the sound is by taking a cruise.
-Taking in the beauty at water level and perhaps see the local pod of dolphins along the way.
+A day to relax and enjoy Queenstown.
+For a scenic day to remember visit Milford nestled in the Fiordland National Park.
+Milford Sound was carved by glaciers during the ice ages.
+Breath taking in any weather, the fiord’s cliffs rise vertically from the dark waters, mountain peaks scrape the sky and waterfalls cascade downwards from as high as 1000 metres.

 Stop at Lake Tekapo and admire its turquoise waters, be sure to visit the Church of the Good Shepherd on the shores of the lake before heading onwards to Christchurch.
 Drive over Burkes Pass to the small farming towns of Fairlie and Geraldine.
 Cross the Rangitata River and the Canterbury Plains.
-On through Ashburton, across the Rakaia River and your next stop will be Christchurch.
+On through Ashburton, across the Rakaia River arriving at Christchurch.
 Spend the rest of the day exploring this city at leisure.